tapadar13/tapadar13/README.md

 - 🌱 I’m currently learning **Node.js** and **Express**

-- 👨‍💻 I’m passionate about **Web Dev** and I enjoy learning new things
+- 👨‍💻 I’m passionate about **Web Development** and I enjoy learning new things

 - 🤝 I’m currently looking for new opportunities